sapegin/richtypo.js/Readme.md

 The changelog can be found on the [Releases page](https://github.com/sapegin/richtypo.js/releases).

+## Contributing

+Bug fixes are welcome, but not new features.
+Please take a moment to review the [contributing guidelines](Contributing.md).

 ## Sponsoring

 This software has been developed with lots of coffee, buy me one more cup to keep it going.